WrightonLabCSU/DRAM/README.md

 Horizontal scaling refers to the ability to distribute computational tasks across multiple computing resources, such as cores or nodes, in parallel.
 In the context of Nextflow, this means that a single workflow can leverage the computational power of multiple CPUs or nodes, allowing for faster execution of tasks and improved overall performance.

 By utilizing horizontal scaling, Nextflow can efficiently manage and execute workflows that require significant computational resources, such as those involved in genomic data analysis.
-This enables DRAM2 to process large datasets and complex analyses in a timely manner, making it suitable for a wide range of research and bioinformatics applications.
+This enables DRAM to process large datasets and complex analyses in a timely manner, making it suitable for a wide range of research and bioinformatics applications.

 ## Summary

-DRAM2 comes with configuration files which have the option to change how many "things" can happen at a time in the pipeline.
+DRAM comes with configuration files which have the option to change how many "things" can happen at a time in the pipeline.

-A user can modify these, "maxForks", parameters within the ``nextflow.config`` to increase the number of "things" which DRAM2 can perform at a given time.
+A user can modify these, "maxForks", parameters within the ``nextflow.config`` to increase the number of "things" which DRAM can perform at a given time.

-**NOTE**: Development is in progress to enable different DRAM2 modes: "lite", "medium" and "heavy".
+**NOTE**: Development is in progress to enable different DRAM modes: "lite", "medium" and "heavy".
 Where "lite" would be for a good laptop and "heavy" for a HPC.
 These options will alter the CPU and memory (RAM) requirements for each process.

-Please visit the [Read the Docs page](https://dram2.readthedocs.io/en/latest/index.html). page for more detailed inforamtion on how to run DRAM2 efficiently.

 ---------------